JingMatrix/ChromeXt/README.md

 For blocking internet requests, I recommend to use `AdAway` or any proxy AD Blocker such as `clash`.

 The content cosmetic blocker is embedded into ChromeXt with the help of eruda.
-To use it, first install this simple UserScript: [cosmetic-filter.user.js](cosmetic-filter.user.js).
+Oen the `Eruda console` from the page menu.
-Then open the `Developer tools` from the page menu, in the `Elemnets` panel, one can use the `pointer` icon to select elements on the page.
+In the `Elemnets` panel, one can use the `pointer` icon to select elements on the page.
 Once you click the `delete` icon for a selected element, a corresponding filter will be saved to the `Resources` panel.
-And the UserScript given above will then hide this element.
+These filters are saved in Chrome even after clearing the site's data.

 ## Contribute to this project